 To sum up: this is just the tip of the iceberg when it comes to keyword research, but I hope it gives you some insight into how it works.
 While there’s somewhat of a science to it, there are also some parts that are more intuitive and take concerted learning and growing over time to really get.
 Don’t worry, you’ll continue to improve and it will make more and more sense as you go!

 This plug-in allows you to insert your keyword from step #1 into your post, and then tells you how to improve your SEO.
 It’s a checklist that will remind you to include the keyword in your ALT text, in headlines, at the top of your post, etc. It’s a really helpful reminder of all the key points to try to hit with every single post to improve your ranking.
 Here’s an example:

-To learn more about where you should put the keyword in your content (i.e. meta descriptions, alt text, titles and headlines, etc.) I highly recommend joining Food Blogger Pro as they have an amazing video course perfect for beginner bloggers about how to optimize your keywords.
+To learn more about where you should put the keyword in your content (i.e. meta descriptions, alt text, titles and headlines, etc.) I highly recommend joining my Six-Figure Blog Academy to learn more about SEO and how to optimize your keywords.